Taylor is a Seattle-based adult-skateboarder, husband, father and comic.

 In 2019 he performed at the world famous Laughing Skull comedy contest and recorded his debut album "Addictive Tickle" at his home club, Laughs Comedy spot in Seattle Washington.

-At the height of the pandemic, after sitting on the album for over a year, Taylor released it, leading with several of his skateboard jokes.
+At the height of the pandemic, after sitting on the album for over a year, Taylor released it, leading the promotion with several of his skateboarding jokes.
 He put them on instagram and the jokes went viral.
-Mainstream skate icons like Mark Appleyard, Steve Caballerro, and even Tony Hawk started following him.
+Mainstream skate icons like Steve Caballero, and even Tony Hawk started following him.

-In the May 2021 issue of Thrasher Magazine, considered the Bible of skateboarding, Taylor had a two page interview.
+In the May 2021 issue of Thrasher Magazine, considered the Bible of skateboarding, Taylor received a two page interview and that same month he also got a four page article written about him in "Low Card Skateboard magazine."and an interview in Gary Vaynerchucks "ONE37PM".